His Woman

 His Woman is a 1931 American pre-Code romance drama film directed by Edward Sloman and starring Gary Cooper and Claudette Colbert.
 Based on the novel His Woman by Dale Collins, the story is about a tough sea captain who discovers a baby aboard his freighter and hires a tramp, masquerading as a missionary's daughter, to care for the infant on their passage to New York.

 It is a remake of the 1928 film Sal of Singapore.
-The 1931 film was 52nd box-office rank by the year.
+The 1931 film was a modest commercial success at the time.